The personal allowance

 The marriage allowance permits certain couples, where neither pays tax at more than the basic rate, to transfer 10% of their personal allowance to their spouse or civil partner.

-The marriage allowance reduces the recipient's tax bill by up to £250 a year in 2019/20 and 2020/21.
-The marriage allowance was first introduced for 2015/16 and there continue to be couples who are entitled to claim but have not yet done so.
-It is possible to claim for all years back to 2015/16 where the entitlement conditions are met.
-The total tax saving for all years up until 2019/20 could amount to £1,150.
-A claim for 2015/16 will need to be made by 5 April 2020.
+The marriage allowance reduces the recipient's tax bill by up to approximately £250 a year.
+The marriage allowance was first introduced for 2015/16 and there are couples who are entitled to claim but have not yet done so.
+It is possible to claim for all years back to 2016/17 where the entitlement conditions are met.
+The total tax saving for all years up until 2020/21 could be over £1,000.
+A claim for 2016/17 will need to be made by 5 April 2021.

 Tax bands and rates